bfopengradient/NLP-pushing-the-envelope-with-unsupervised-algorithms-/README.md

 Testing the boundaries of unsupervised topic models.

-I used the SK learn link to the 20 Newsgroup data set.
+I used term frequency and TFIDF for text-to-numeric features in one repo and word embeddings in the other repo.